-Board of Assessors: The Sumter County Board of Assessors meets at 9 a.m.
+County Meeting: Sumter County Board of Commissioners meets with the Mercer Group at 6 p.m.
 Nov.
-3 at the Sumter County Courthouse in the Board of Commissioners’ meeting room to discuss the search and hiring of a county administrator or county manager.
+8 at the Sumter County Courthouse in the Board of Commissioners’ meeting room to discuss the search and hiring of a county administrator or county manager.

 Weight Watchers: Weight Watchers meets Thursdays at First Presbyterian Church, 125 S. Jackson St. Weigh-in is at 5 p.m., followed by meeting at 5:30 p.m.
 Visit weightwatchers.com

 Mustard Seed House: Calvary Episcopal Church’s Mustard Seed House is open from 9 a.m.-1 p.m. every Saturday on Brannan Avenue.
 Stop by for some great deals.

 Al-Anon: You do not have to be an alcoholic to suffer from the effects of alcoholism.
 Al-Anon offers a safe place to recover from the effects of another person’s drinking.
 Meetings are 7-8 p.m.
 Tuesdays at the AA Clubhouse, Ga.
 Highway 30.
 All meetings are confidential and open to interested persons.

 A.A.
 Meetings: Alcoholics Anonymous meets from 3-4 p.m.
 Wednesdays at New Beginnings and the Addiction Recovery Center of Middle Flint Behavioral Healthcare, 952 Anthony St. (across from GSW baseball field).
 Call 928-2201 for more information.

 Friends of Bill W.: Alcoholics Anonymous meets at 8 p.m.
 Mondays and Tuesdays, 6 p.m.
 Wednesdays, and 8 p.m.
 Thursdays and Fridays at 702 Adderton St. Call 229-815-6991 for information.